ForgottenArbiter/forgottenarbiter.github.io/_posts/2020-8-08-Achievement-Guide.md

 ## Who Needs Relics?

 This infamous achievement requires the player to defeat the act 3 boss while only having one relic.
 For many players, it is the hardest of the four challenge runs.
 Not only is the lack of relics (including boss relics) crippling to the player, but many people struggle with turning off the muscle memory to pick up every relic they see.
-There is also no way that I know of to truly cheat your way through this achievement.
-You must simply try until you succeed.
-Still, there are many things to keep in mind.
-First and foremost, are a few events that you must be extra wary of:
+There is also no trick or shortcut I can give for this achievement.
+You must simply play well and try until you succeed.
+Still, there are many points to keep in mind that may make the achievement easier to obtain.
+First, and most importantly, there are a few events that you must be extra wary of:

 * Neow: The boss relic swap is a very strong choice, as it tends to make your only relic stronger.
 It can backfire though.
 Black Star and Calling Bell in particular are probably worth an immediate restart.
 But relics like Cursed Key, Snecko Eye, or Pandora's Box can provide a huge advantage.
 * Neow: Do NOT accidentally take "Enemies in your next three combats have 1 HP."
 It will give you a relic.
 If Neow isn't offering the boss relic trade, you have to take the max HP.
 * Mind Bloom: Do NOT take the option to upgrade all your cards in exchange for no healing.
 It will give you a relic.
 Usually the correct choice here is the Act 1 boss fight, and then to skip the rare relic when it is offered.
-* Golden Idol: Many people accidentally take the idol here.
-Hopefully this warning will help you remember to skip.
-On the other hand, Golden Idol is the only relic that can be removed to save the challenge run, using an event in act 3.
-If you feel extremely lucky, you can hope that event shows up.
+* Golden Idol: It is possible to remove Golden Idol in act 3 if the Moai Head event appears, but it is much better to simply avoid taking the relic in the first place.
+Even if you accidentally pick up Golden Idol, it may be faster to start over than to complete the run and hope for the right event in act 3.

 To help with the muscle memory issue of automatically picking up relics, here are some suggestions:

 * Slow down!
 Take a few extra seconds in each event and after each fight to remind yourself not to take relics, and about your card choices and how they will be affected by not having any more energy or relics in the future.
-* Some people have luck physically taping a reminder to their screens where the relic reward would pop up, telling them not to pick up extra relics.
+* For a constant physical reminder, you can try taping a note to your screen telling you to not pick up the relic.
-* (Very minor exploit?)
-If you accidentally pick up a relic and have not yet progressed to the next floor, head to the options menu, save and quit, and reload your game.
+* (Exploit) If you accidentally pick up a relic and have not yet progressed to the next floor, head to the options menu, save and quit, and reload your game.
 This will usually put you back in a state where you no longer have the relic.

 And some general advice regarding the challenge: